openequella/openequella.github.io/guides/JavaRESTTutorial.md

 Each page is protected by the CheckLoginFilter which requires that a token has been obtained for the current user session.
 If there is no token the user is redirected to the LoginServlet.

-The LoginServlet will first redirect to the EQUELLA OAuth code-request URL, with the URL of the client embedded in the query string.
-This will force the user to login to EQUELLA (if not already logged in, for example in another browser tab).
+The LoginServlet will first redirect to the openEQUELLA OAuth code-request URL, with the URL of the client embedded in the query string.
+This will force the user to login to openEQUELLA (if not already logged in, for example in another browser tab).

-Once logged in, EQUELLA will redirect back to the client with a code embedded in the query string.
-The client takes this code and requests a token from EQUELLA, which it adds to the user's session, and redirects to the client's /search page.
+Once logged in, openEQUELLA will redirect back to the client with a code embedded in the query string.
+The client takes this code and requests a token from openEQUELLA, which it adds to the user's session, and redirects to the client's /search page.

 ## Search
 The search page shows all of the fields that can be supplied to the REST API endpoint /api/search (except the info and collections parameters) and displays the formatted results of the search below the fields.
 Clicking on a search result will take the user to the client's /view page.